By David Chartier, MacworldSEP 10, 2012 11:00 pm PDT

 Think of this as a “sleep better at night” enhancement to your Gmail experience.
 Two-factor authentication means that any time someone (including you) attempts to sign into your account from a new device, Google will ping you via another device that you’ve specified, such as your cellphone, before granting access.

-If you use Google+, the company’s social networking site, and have organized friends and other people you follow into circles, take advantage of the work you’ve done to add automatic email filtering and organizational convenience to Gmail.
+Google+, the company’s social networking site, and have organized friends and other people you follow into circles, take advantage of the work you’ve done to add automatic email filtering and organizational convenience to Gmail.

 Google integrated Google+ Circles into Gmail so that your circles now can work much like groups or folders do in other email programs.
 Click on Circles in your Gmail sidebar to reveal a collapsible list.
 Then, click on one of your circles to display only the messages from people in it.